Enfield Automotive: Enfield 8000

 The E8000ECC had passed all the necessary tests for production in the United Kingdom and was on its way to be produced in the United States of America.
 Then Governor of California Ronald Reagan sent a cargo plane to have three E8000ECCs moved to California in support of his Clean Air legislation.
 However, the E8000ECC was never produced in the United States.
 The unique aerodynamics of the E8000ECC were not based on traditional industry principles and ideas.
-They were based on designs made by Konstantine Adraktas, the Chairman and Managing Technical Director of Enfield.
-The car was eventually produced in Greece after the company was incorporated into Neorion (also owned by Mr. Goulandris) and renamed Enfield-Neorion.
+They were loosely based on designs made by Konstantine Adraktas, the chairman and managing technical director of Enfield.
+Most of the electrical systems were designed and built by Peter Botterill.
+Production of the car was eventually moved to Greece after the company was incorporated into Neorion (also owned by Goulandris) and renamed Enfield-Neorion.
+However, soon the whole project was scrapped.